 Kitchens are the heart of our homes.
 So, just in case if you’re planning to use it in kitchens – you could choose either to paint your cabinets in wrought iron or else, the walls.

 To further add perfection, you could either choose gold or silver-tinted hardware and pull handles along with hardwood floors.

 Moreover, use white marble as your countertop stone and glossy hexagonal backsplash tiles.

-Wrought Iron in Bedrooms
+Wrought Iron in Bath and Bedrooms

 If you plan to use Wrought Iron in your bedrooms, I recommend painting only the accent wall in it.

 On top of that, use gold tints on your headboards and light-shaded upholstery and nightstands to create a sense of balance.

 It is quite likely for you to locate this paint color on the exteriors of home somewhere in the suburbs.

 Just remember to pair this paint color with white trims and moldings, door and window frames, and natural grey stone wainscotting.